Pashchevskyi/javapro_task_9/README.md

 log.file.path - path to log file

-log.file.level - which kind of messages will be logged (now "debug" and "info" is supported.
+log.file.level - which kind of messages will be logged.
-Note: level "debug" contains level "info").

 log.file.max_size - integer value, which is number of bytes - maximum allowed size of log file.